Bridles and Bits!

 The Noseband of this bridle is not essential.
 By changing the bit

-or the noseband the action of this bridle can be stronger, so that
+or the noseband the action of this bridle can be stronger, so

 the rider has more control over the horse and the way he carries